 Lifestyle changes: exercise and diet

-Sleep apnea has the same effect on many internal organs as obesity including cardiovascular disease and insulin resistance.
+Sleep apnea has been shown to have the same effect on many internal organs as obesity including cardiovascular disease and insulin resistance.
+Those with sleep apnea are also more likely to have fatty liver disease.

 Weight loss is achieved with a combination of regular exercise – 30 minutes a day or more – and a controlled diet.
 Exercise burns calories and helps regulate body hormones.

 Diet control consists of eating the right foods in the right quantities and avoiding the wrong ones.
-Eating high fiber is important, and is found in nuts, seeds, grains, fruits and vegetables.
+Eating high fiber is important, and is readily available in nuts, seeds, grains, fruits and vegetables.

 It’s also a good idea to eat protein and healthy fats.
 Eggs, meat and fish contain these nutrients.
 Other foods that help control digestion and fat-burning include the oil of coconuts, olives, and ginger, as well as avocado and grapefruit.